Virginia's Watershed Implementation Plans for the Chesapeake Bay

 Phase I Watershed Implementation Plan

 The initial Phase I WIP provided information for EPA to consider when it established wasteload and load allocations within each of the 92 segments listed as impaired.
 The Phase I WIP includes a description of the authorities, actions, and control measures (to the extent possible) that will be implemented to achieve these point and nonpoint source TMDL allocations.
 For more information, view the Phase I WIP document.

 The Phase II WIP was developed with the assistance of a Stakeholder Advisory Group convened by the Secretary of Natural Resources, State agencies, localities and Planning District Commissions and submitted to EPA on March 30, 2012.
 Click here for a copy of the Phase II WIP.

-Development of the Phase III Watershed Implementation Plan
+Phase III Watershed Implementation Plan

 The Phase III WIP was submitted to EPA in August 2019 and includes refined actions and controls that will be implemented by 2025 to achieve water quality goals that were set in 2010.
 The report builds upon the achievements that resulted from completion of the Phase I and II WIPs.
 You can view the Phase III WIP here.